quiltdata/quilt/docs/Catalog/FileBrowser.md

 compatible with S3 bucket lifecycle rules that transition S3 objects to Glacier storage classes.

-There are several types of S3 object archive storage class that working differently with the Quilt Catalog (and API).
+There are currently three types of S3 object archive storage class that work differently with the Quilt Catalog (and API).

-1. **S3 Glacier Instant Retrieval:** Objects in this storage class as available as normal in the Bucket and Packages tabs in the Quilt Catalog.
+1. **S3 Glacier Instant Retrieval:** Objects in this storage class are available as normal in the Bucket and Packages tabs in the Quilt Catalog.
 1. **S3 Glacier Flexible Retrieval (formerly S3 Glacier):** Objects are